Since the Swiss educational system is organised in

 Generally children attend public schools.
-They are free of charge.
+They are free

 The Obligatorische Schule is mandatory for all children.
 The Obligatorische Schule starts at the age of seven and lasts at least eight, usually nine years.
 During the last three years of compulsory schooling Switzerland provides different levels of education.